addiment/gamepadyn/README.md

 # About

+NOTE: Gamepadyn is currently in **BETA.**
+The API is *not quite stable.*
+If you have any bug fixes or suggestions, feel free to open an issue or a PR.
+Thanks!

 Gamepadyn has been heavily Inspired by input frameworks like Steam Input, the Unreal Engine Enhanced Input System, and other systems for video game input.